AshleyCheny/expressjs/README.md

 ## Creating a Live Chat
 ### Setting up our chat route
 - set up routes and associated views with it

+### Adding chat with JavaScript
+- get the form data and display the form data in the display container